thalsi/Angualr-12/README.md

 ## 7. Element

+- Dom Element

 1. ng-container - hold directives without creating an HTML element.
 2. ng-content - project content inside a component template.
 3. ng-template - render the content manually.doesn't render anything by default.

+## 8. Lifecycle hooks

+- number of methods called in a sequence to execute a component at specific moments is known as lifecycle hook.
+- Interface is a fundamental instrument to hook into the lifecycle
+- Interface is “AfterViewInit,” and the method for this is ” ngAfterViewInit.”

+1. Constructor()
+2. ngOnChanges()
+3. ngOnInit()
+4. ngDoCheck()
+5. ngAfterContentInit()
+6. ngAfterContentChecked()
+7. ngAfterViewInit()
+8. ngAfterViewChecked()
+9. ngOnDestroy()